anhthi-ieig/aws-docs/12. Management & Governance/AWS Organizations.md

   - `Automate account creation` and `manage multiple AWS accounts`
   - `Create groups of accounts` to reflect your business needs
   - `Restrict account privileges` using `Service Control Policies(SCPs)`
-  - `Consolidate billing all of your accounts`
+  - `Consolidate billing all of your accounts` with cheaper prices
-  - `Define central configurations`, `security mechanisms`, and `resource sharing across accounts`
+  - `Define central configurations`, `security mechanisms`
+  - `Sharing resource across accounts`

 - We should `enable CloudTrail to monitor activity on all accounts` for governance, compliance, risk, and auditing purposes.